Honolulu leaders to vote on 1st ride-hailing price cap in US

 Associated Press

-HONOLULU (AP) - Honolulu leaders planned to vote Wednesday on a measure that would limit prices charged by ride-hailing services like Uber and Lyft during peak demand, what the companies say would be the first restriction of its kind in the United States.
+HONOLULU (AP) - Honolulu leaders planned to vote Wednesday on a measure limiting prices that ride-hailing services like Uber and Lyft can charge during peak demand, a cap that the companies say would be the first restriction of its kind in the United States.

 Oahu taxi drivers have been at odds with those who drive for mobile apps that connect riders with nearby drivers.
 Taxi companies complain that companies such as Uber and Lyft create an unfair playing field because they face fewer restrictions.